xsf/xmpp-providers-website/content/add-provider.md

 Fulfillment of the criteria involves a test account registered at the [XMPP Compliance Tester](https://compliance.conversations.im/).

 7. ONLY if you have done the previous steps, [create an issue](https://invent.kde.org/melvo/xmpp-providers/-/blob/master/CONTRIBUTING.md#providers) to be added.
-Read about creating an [KDE Basic Setup and Identity](https://invent.kde.org/network/kaidan/-/wikis/setup).
+Read about creating a [KDE Basic Setup and Identity](https://invent.kde.org/network/kaidan/-/wikis/setup).
 Otherwise, reach out to the project admins.

 If you are interested in the project's goals and the need for such criteria, you can read the [about page](/about/) and a related [blog post](/blog/2025-07-20-rising-tide-lifts-all-boats/#perspective).